andasan/ecc-dssb-IS24/README.md

 # Project Documentation: ECC Product Catalog

 This documentation provides a guide for building a web application for tracking and managing web applications developed by the Province of BC.
-The application is designed to fulfill the requirements mentioned in the "IS-24 Full Stack Developer Position" code challenge.
 It comprises a modern backend API, frontend web application, and bonus features like Swagger documentation.

 ## Table of Contents
 1. [Introduction](#introduction)